tummfm/jax-sgmc/examples/quickstart.md

 ## Comparison with NumPyro

-In the following section, we plot the results of the solver and compare it with a solution returned by [NumPyro](https://github.com/pyro-ppl/numpyro).
+In the following section, we plot the results of the solver and compare them with a solution returned by [NumPyro](https://github.com/pyro-ppl/numpyro).

 ### NumPyro Solution